 The one disclaimer I must make here is that The Happiness Bucket is focused on completing successful projects, with a truly collaborative team.
 It’s not meant to prepare you to take the PMP (or any other) certification exam.
 I specify this because it would be irresponsible of me to let you think that all these tips and tricks will aid you in that regard.
 The PMP (and any other) certification exam is not easy and requires a deeper level of thinking and understanding regarding Project Management practices.
 Its main purpose is to make sure you know ALL the tools in the PM toolbox.

 You should know the proper way to use PM tools.
 Once you do, you can tweak them and/or omit them based on your specific environmental needs.
 If certification is your goal, I recommend you study separately for that exam.
 I also encourage you to partake in a PMP certification boot-camp to hone in on the skills you may not know.

 Now as always here at The Happiness Bucket, I encourage you to get involved.
 Ask questions, share your experiences and be a part of this collaborative team.
-Your tools may help someone else build their toolbox and the conversation is a tool of itself.
-If you don’t see a topic that you have a question about post it, so we can continue the conversation.
+Your tools may help someone else build their toolbox and the conversation is a tool in and of itself.
+If you don't see a topic that you have a question about post it, so we can continue the conversation.